Jin’s Dive Herstory

 [DOWNLOAD DIVE GUIDE TO ASIA HERE}

-Almost a decade later, I move to Australia to start my undergrad in marine biology and geology.
+Almost a decade later, I moved to Australia to start my marine biology and geology undergrad.
 That is when I took the plunge and signed up for my open water course.
-The cold water (±17°C) was bearable because on every single dive, we were with massive rays, wobbegongs, and gummy sharks and just a lot of purple-coloured everything underwater.
-Our dive instructor just so happened to be running a trip to dive with Australian fur seals, so I signed up for that too.
-So in my first ten dives, I had already seen so much, and dived in so many different conditions.
-I was officially hooked.
+The cold water (±17°C) was bearable because, on every single dive, we were with massive rays, wobbegongs, gummy sharks, and just a lot of purple-colored everything underwater.
+Our dive instructor just so happened to be running a trip to dive with Australian fur seals, so I signed up for that, too.

-Scuba diving and instructing scuba diving have taken me around the world and because of these experiences, I made lifetime friends with whom I am still very close.
 Chickenfeet Travels was started because of a dive trip!
 And scuba diving has also brought me to places that pushed me into all of my other hobbies today: learning about and from indigenous cultures, trekking, surfing, yoga, kitesurfing, and everything about Indonesia.

 The highlights have been: